African Americans as minority

 Instead African immigrants may be called Nigerian-Americans, Kenyan-Americans, etc., but this naming situation is new and fluid.

-African immigration to USA almost non-existent until past generation
+African immigration to USA was almost non-existent until late 20th century.

-Why not?
-American legal discrimination against African Americans meant immigrant narrative couldn't work for Africans
+American legal discrimination against African Americans meant immigrant narrative couldn't work for Africans.